saihaj/TheUltimateMovieDB/backend/README.md

 ## Endpoints

+NOTE: Currently we are just using the [`movie-data-short.json`](../dataset/movie-data-short.json) for data.

 ### GET
 - `users`
   - Following fields should be returned by all endpoints in this route.
 Check for exceptions or additional fields for that route.